telescopeѲptics.net

 Maksutov corrector is not perfect optically, and is all but easy to make

-- and if there is a particular reason that it performs better, the
+- and if there is a particular reason that it performs better, it is in

 difference between the camera and telescope arrangement with Maksutov